2026 AFC Championship Game odds, predictions: Broncos vs. Patriots picks from expert on 58-38 run

-2026 AFC Championship Game odds, predictions: Broncos vs. Patriots picks by expert on 58-38 run
+2026 AFC Championship Game odds, predictions, time: Broncos vs. Patriots picks by expert on 58-38 run

 SportsLine expert Bruce Marshall has revealed his NFL playoff picks for Denver vs. New England in the 2026 AFC Championship Game on Sunday